 The InvoicePlane setup screen will appear and you will need to choose a language so you can continue with the installation.

-If you like to learn how to use InvoicePlane, our recommendation is to check the official InvoicePlane wiki at https://wiki.invoiceplane.com/en/1.0.
+If you like to learn how to use InvoicePlane, you have to check the official InvoicePlane documentation.

 Of course you don’t have to do any of this if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to install InvoicePlane for you.
 They are available 24×7 and will take care of your request immediately.